biptec/terraform-aws-lambda/modules/lambda/README.md

 ## How do you share Lambda functions across multiple AWS accounts?

-If you want to have a central S3 bucket that you use as repository for your Lambda functions in one AWS account (e.g., `shared-services`) and you want to allow all the other accounts (e.g., `dev`, `stage`, `prod`) to access that S3 bucket, you need to do the following:
+If you want to have a central S3 bucket that you use as a repository for your Lambda functions in one AWS account (e.g., `shared-services`) and you want to allow all the other accounts (e.g., `dev`, `stage`, `prod`) to access that S3 bucket, you need to do the following:

 1. In the `shared-services` account, add a bucket policy to allow access to the bucket from other AWS accounts:
     ```json